ionutbalutoiu/ironic-hyperv/README.md

     juju bootstrap --debug --constraints "mem=1G cpu-cores=1 root-disk=30G"
     ```

     *NOTE(1)*: If you're getting the error: `Memory size is too small for requested image, if it is less...` in `ironic-conductor.log`, this is due to a bug in IPA that required enough RAM (the amount of glance image in size) to deploy the image.
-This was fixed in a recent commit in IPA master branch, but Ironic code validation must be updated as well.
+This was fixed in a recent commit in IPA and Ironic master branches. (https://bugs.launchpad.net/ironic-python-agent/+bug/1505685 & https://review.openstack.org/#/c/246356/)

     Temporary fix:
-    - comment out `line 167` where exception is raised in the `/usr/lib/python2.7/dist-packages/ironic/drivers/modules/agent.py` file;
+    - Comment out `line 167` where exception is raised in the `/usr/lib/python2.7/dist-packages/ironic/drivers/modules/agent.py` file;
     - `sudo rm /usr/lib/python2.7/dist-packages/ironic/drivers/modules/agent.pyc`
     - `sudo service ironic-api restart && sudo service ironic-conductor restart`